-Q: What is Amazon Elastic Container Service for Kubernetes (Amazon EKS)?
+Q: What is Amazon Elastic Kubernetes Service (Amazon EKS)?

 A: Amazon EKS is a managed service that makes it easy for you to run Kubernetes on AWS without needing to install and operate your own Kubernetes control plane.